nanoframework/System.IO.Ports/README.md

 {
     if (e.EventType == SerialData.WatchChar)
     {
-        // We have our special character during the transmission and an event was raised,
+        // A specified character was received during the transmission and a notification event was raised.
-        // the rest of the buffer is still being read.
+        // The rest of the buffer is still being received in the background, so might not be the end of transmission when reading the stream.
     }
 }
 ```